Best way to pack your Backpack

 Packing Tips

-Remember, you will have to carry your bag for multiple days as you navigate different terrains through the canyon.
+- Try to buy/take lighter compact gear for the Fish River hike remember you will have to carry your bag for multiple days as you navigate different terrains through the canyon

 Packing for a hike in Fish River Canyon requires careful consideration of your gear and supplies.
-By following these itemised lists [link to the What to Pack page], you can ensure that your backpack is packed efficiently, making your hiking experience safer, more comfortable, and more enjoyable.
+By following these suggestions you can ensure that your backpack is packed efficiently, making your hiking experience safer, more comfortable, and more enjoyable.
 Remember to adjust your packing list based on the specific conditions and duration of your hike.

 Essential Information for hiking Fish River Canyon